 - Best Luxury Hotel in Marathon Village – TownePlace Suites by Marriott

-See Related: Fun & Best Things to Do in Johnson City, Tennessee
+See Related: Things to Do in Johnson City, Tennessee

 10. Music Row: Best Area for Music & Live Entertainment

-Music Row is located along two parallel streets near Downtown and features several old houses that were converted into famous recording studios several decades ago.
+Music Row is located along two parallel streets near Downtown and features several old houses converted into famous recording studios several decades ago.
 Sprinkled throughout these studios are restaurants, places to stay, and venues for musical performances.
-For example, you’ll find The Catbird Seat restaurant in Music row, which offers diners a culinary performance while they eat.
+For instance, you’ll find The Catbird Seat restaurant in Music Row, which offers diners a culinary performance while they eat.

-In addition to many opportunities to see live performances and imbibe, Music Row is also home to kitschy little stores like Any Old Iron, which is an amazing clothing store dedicated to fancy sequined outfits often worn by the biggest country music and pop stars in the country.
+In addition to many opportunities to see live performances and imbibe, Music Row is also home to kitschy little stores like Any Old Iron, an amazing clothing store dedicated to fancy sequined outfits often worn by the country’s biggest country music and pop stars.
 Here’s a summary of the best things to see and do in the Music Row area:

 - Eat and attend a performance at The Catbird Seat

 - See a performance at Bobby’s Idle Hour Tavern